-- Respite Services: Respite services include respite and family-directed respite.
+- Pre-employment: The rates for these services are calculated as noted in the individual and group codes section above.
+If no or insufficient pre-employment costs are submitted, the pre-employment rate will be set at the rate for supported employment. - Respite Services: Respite services include respite and family-directed respite.
 These services are reimbursed using both daily units and 15-minute units.
 Reported daily units are converted to and combined with the 15-minutes units using an assumption that a daily unit equals 56 units of 15-minute units.
 Total allowable costs after application of the stop-loss adjustment (see (5) below) are then divided by total 15-minute units to generate the rate for 15-minute respite.
 The rate for daily respite is set by multiplying the rate for the 15-minute respite by 56 units of 15- minute units originally used to convert the daily units into 15-minute units. - Adult Day Care: Adult day care services are reimbursed using both half-day units and 15-minute units.
 Reported half-day units are converted to and combined with the 15-minute units using an assumption that a half-day unit equals 14 units of 15-minute units.
-Total allowable costs after application of the stop-loss adjustment (see (5) below) are then divided by total 15-minute units to generate the rate for 15- minute adult day care.
-The rate for half-day adult day care is set by multiplying the rate for 15-minute adult day care by 14 units of 15-minute units originally used to convert the half-day units into 15-minute units. - Transportation Services: Transportation services includes codes for recipient transportation up to 20 miles (T2003), escort transportation (T2001), and recipient transportation over 20 miles (T2003 TN).
-To set reimbursement rates for these services, weighted units are calculated by multiplying T2001 units by 1, T2003 units by 1 and T2003 TN units by 2.
-Total allowable costs after application of the stop-loss adjustment (see (5) below) are divided by weighted units to arrive at the rates for T2001 and T2003.
-The rate for T2003 TN is calculated by multiplying the T2001 and T2003 rates by 2.
-The rate for paratransit services (T2001 CG) shall be the same as the rate calculated for T2003 TN.
+Total allowable costs after application of the stop-loss adjustment (see (5) below) are then divided by total 15-minute units to generate the rate for 15-minute adult day care.
+The rate for half-day adult day care is set by multiplying the rate for 15-minute adult day care by 14 units of 15-minute units originally used to convert the half-day units into 15-minute units. - In Home Habilitation and Supported Living Habilitation: Costs and units of service for in-home habilitation and for supported living habilitation will be calculated together to set a rate that is the same for both services. - Family Habilitation: Costs are units of service for adult and child family habilitation will be calculated together to set a rate that is the same for both services.